-How Portland Anxiety Therapy Helps You Stay Engaged Without Burning Out
+Portland Anxiety Therapy for Staying Engaged Without Burning Out

 Hi, I’m Eric Goodwin.
-I work with clients across Portland and the state of Oregon who feel overwhelmed by their anxiety, not because they’re fragile, but because they’re deeply attuned.
+I offer telehealth-only anxiety therapy for adults across Oregon, including clients in Portland who feel overwhelmed by their anxiety, not because they’re fragile, but because they’re deeply attuned.
 If that’s you, you might already sense how important it is to build a sustainable relationship with your nervous system.
 Whether you’re looking to find the right therapist or curious about how counseling can help, this blog is for you.

 Let’s explore what it actually looks like to stay present, connected, and grounded without burning out.